Keypoint Transformer: Solving Joint Identification in Challenging Hands and Object Interactions for Accurate 3D Pose Estimation: Attention Visualization

 \section{Attention Visualization}

-In Fig.~\ref{fig:attn_vis} we show more visualization of the cross-attention weights for six different joint queries.
-More specifically, the cross-attention weights represent the multiplicative factor on each of the encoder features for a given joint query in the decoder.
-As the encoder features are essentially transformed image features at detected keypoint locations, the visualizations in Fig.~\ref{fig:attn_vis} represent the contribution of image features from different locations in estimating the joint-related parameter.
-We observe that the decoder learns to select image features from respective joint locations for each query.
+In Fig.~\ref{fig:attn_vis}, we show more visualization of the cross-attention weights for three different joint queries.
+More specifically, the cross-attention weights represent the multiplicative factor on each of the keypoint features for a given joint query.
+We observe that the cross-attention learns to select keypoint(s) from respective joint location for each joint query when the joint is visible.
+For occluded joints, features from nearby visible joints are selected.

 [2]{ & & & & & \\ } \fboxsep=0mm \fboxrule=1pt

 { }